Abraham190137/TeleoperationUnity/README.md

 - franakpy_extensions: Additional classes to extend the FrankaPy control structure for continuous communciation.
 - VR_Teleoperation: Communication back-bone for interfacing with the Oculus application and controlling the Panda robot.

+### PandaGym Scripts:
+- UdpComms: Class to handle Udp Socket communication
+- simple_server: Upd server that prints all messages recieved from the Oculus application.
+Useful for debugging.
+- server_env: Simulates a Franka Emika Panda Robot in a Panda Gym task enviroment (block stacking).
+Interfaces with the Oculus application, allowing the VR user to control the Panda robot.